 “First, you see the craftsmanship,” Hershey said.
 “Then you see all the hard work.
 You see where everything is assembled, and you see how it’s all made here under one roof.
 It’s good for everyone to see all the behind-the-scenes stuff that goes on.
 You don’t see that part when you’re on the other side ordering it.”

-And even for the customers who already enjoy ordering their electrical products from TAMCO, they have a lot to gain from taking a tour, too.
+And even for the customers who already like using TAMCO products, they have a lot to gain from taking a tour, too.

 “The benefit for customers taking this tour is they get to see the facility and the people behind TACMO,” said TAMCO Sales Director Anthony Moorhead.
 “It builds confidence and trust in both the products and the team that stands behind them.”

 And that confidence goes both ways.
 For Wade Wilson, the branch manager at CES Crystal River, he can’t wait to recommend more TAMCO products to customers with his new knowledge.

 “This tour is a confidence builder in me,” he explained.
 “I can go to customers and tell them about our new capabilities and about our new products that we’ll be coming out with in the future.
 I can even bring customers down here and let them see firsthand our capabilities and how large a company we really are and how much power we have to supply them.”

 Underneath it all, the real benefit for everyone just comes down to a greater understanding of how TAMCO provides solutions for both branches and customers.

 Not only will you get to learn about the products TAMCO manufactures, but you can also speak directly with the people who actually develop the products.

 “A big initiative behind bringing people down for the tour is to let teams walk away with a greater understanding of what we do here and the capabilities that are offered to them,” Moorhead said.
 “This building is not just for TAMCO; it’s a CES building.
 This is where you can bring customers, where you can give product feedback.
 This is where you can help us create the products you want to use over the next few years.”